More like “Awesome Shipping Gang”4 min read Published by Lee Reamsnyder Permalink

 At some point in the previous decade, I spent a summer slinging boxes around the distribution warehouse for Abercrombie & Fitch.
 As warehouse jobs go, it’s rather posh: the building is safe, clean, modern, and air-conditioned.
 They pumped in pop music, you could wear whatever you wanted, and you got a bigger discount on the clothing than the retail employees did.

 For my first shift, I had to take boxes that were headed for stores and fill them up with clothes.
 That’s it.
 That was the entire job.
 You had a pile of shirts, you put them in a box.
 Repeat for eight hours.

-Later in the summer, I was moved up to their catalog orders department, a department which required a relatively large amount of cunning.
+Later in the summer, I was moved up to their catalog orders department.
 Here was the routine: